OmiShrestha/calculua/README.md

 ## Calculua

-Calculua is a simple terminal-based calculator program written in Lua.
+Calculua is a terminal-based calculator program written in Lua.
 It provides basic arithmetic operations along with some additional features.

 ## Features